Sitecore/XM-Cloud-Introduction/README.md

+#  ⚠️ Pre-release software ⚠️
+This project is being built against a pre-release version of XM Cloud.
+There will most likely be breaking changes introduced that will require (possibly extensive) refactoring of the code seen here.

+During this time it is not possible for people external to Sitecore's Technical Marketing team to run this project locally.
+We will also not be accepting community contributions during this time.

+You can `watch` this repository to follow along with our development progress as we prepare for the full public release of XM Cloud.
+Once we reach that point, we will then define a process for community contributions.

 # Introduction

 This repository contains the codebase for a series of sites managed by the Technical Marketing Team at Sitecore.
 You will find the following sites in this repository: